forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 Deleted user

-@the-void-phantasmic language
+@the-void-phantasmic group

-“Well, excuse me for just being nice. . .”
+“Well, excuse me for just being noice. . .”
 Juno mumbled.
 They cleared their throat again.
 “I- I mean. . .”
 They couldn’t really think of anything else to say.
 At least, anything that wouldn’t spark another argument.
 If one of them was going to have a filter here, it was gonna have to be Juno, since clearly Apollon wasn’t worried in the slightest about it.

 They shifted their position to lean forward slightly, scratching the side of their head.
 “I guess I just. . . don’t really get why you feel the need to. . . to be so rude sometimes,” they said quietly.
 Sometimes was an understatement, but it would get their point across, hopefully.